brunafachinetti/100-days-of-code/log.md

 ###Day 3: 30th June, 2020

-**Today's Progress: Published uncle's Jack website and created accounts at Free Code Camp and Code Pen.
+**Today's Progress: Published uncle's Jack website with .com.br domain name and created accounts at Free Code Camp and Code Pen websites.

 **Thoughts: I tried to start building a webpage for my sister and for my surprise I wasn't able to do very simple stuff by heart.
 I got really disappointed at myself and decided to go deeper on HTML and CSS until I master it!
 These two tools are enough to make very beautiful websites so I need to be good at it before moving foward to Javascript.
 Uncle's Jack business website is published and working well in all devices :)